curet/curet.github.io/docs/pvals_eval.md

 ================
 José C.S.
 Curet

-The objective of this project was to evaluate the effectiviness of different p-value methods.
+The objective of this project for a statistic class was to evaluate the effectiviness of different p-value methods.
 Using the some of the data from the following
 publication: